Thomas-Tubinas/MD5Crypt-Password-Cracker/README.md

 4. Go into app.py and input your wordlist on line
 5. In the terminal, run "python app.py"
 6. Enter a valid MD5crypt hash
+## In Progress
+1. Frontend
+2. Time Efficiency

 ## Resoruces
 ### Wordlists